Devi-Muna/CloudSlash/README.md

 ## Architecture

 Built in Go.
 Uses an in-memory graph to model resource relationships.
-The TUI is powered by Bubble Tea for responsive, real-time feedback during scans.
+The TUI is powered by Bubble Tea.
+The CLI is built with `Cobra` and `Viper` for maximum extensibility.